-McKinsey’s viewpoint is that although academic and professional backgrounds are helpful, they can be the result of great memorization skills or privileged backgrounds.
-These advantages can lead to outstanding resumes which don’t always translate to great problem solving skills.
-As a result, McKinsey believes that the resume screen leaves out candidates with great cognitive abilities who had less socioeconomic advantages and thus less impressive resumes.
+McKinsey’s viewpoint is that although academic and professional backgrounds are helpful, they can be the result of situational advantages, such as a wealthy background or being raised in better schooling districts.
+These advantages could lead to outstanding resumes which don’t always translate to great problem solving skills.
+As a result, McKinsey believes that the resume screen could leave out candidates with great cognitive abilities who had less socioeconomic advantages and thus less impressive resumes.

 The McKinsey Problem Solving Test (PST) tries to limit those advantages; however, even the PST favors candidates with high processing speeds and familiarity with the problems being tested.
 With so many preparation tools available, it’s also become far easier to pass the exam by simply practicing.

 So, say hello to the McKinsey Digital Assessment.
 This tool helps even the playing field amongst candidates.
 The digital test is built to test pure raw cognitive talent since it can’t be prepared for and is free from bias.

 The McKinsey Digital Assessment is a video game in which candidates are immersed in a simulation and need to make quick decisions with imperfect information to achieve a desired outcome.
 McKinsey states that the focus is not on selecting the candidates who get to the right answers but evaluating how candidates get to their solutions – similar to case interviews.